xkennawb/golf-handicap-calculator/QUICK_REFERENCE.md

 - All underlines: 25 characters, thin dash (─)
 - Spacing: Single `\n` between sections
 - Headers: Shortened for mobile (e.g., "DECEMBER BOARD" not "DECEMBER LEADERBOARD")
+- Leaderboard: "🐐 LEADERBOARD" (no year, just LEADERBOARD)
+- Player stats: Alphabetical by first name (Andy, Bruce, Fletcher, Hamish, Steve)
+- Country flags: 🏴󠁧󠁢󠁥󠁮󠁧󠁿 England, 🇦🇺 Australia, 🇳🇿 New Zealand before player names
 - Player stats: Emoji bullets (🎯📊🏆📈), uppercase names
 - Trend emojis: 📈📉➡️ based on last 5 rounds
-- DNQ: Only after June, shown as `⚠️ DNQ` on rounds line
+- DNQ: Only after June (month > 6), shown as `⚠️ DNQ` on rounds line
+- Not Qualified section: After June, no bold, no headers/underlines, aligned with leaderboard
 - AI mentions handicap changes when significant (>0.05)
+- Year-over-year comparison: Disabled (can be re-enabled by changing if False to if current_year >= 2026)